 Ex-Prisoners of War: Former American Prisoners of War are eligible for one set of free commemorative license plates.

 Eligibility: The Veterans must provide proof that they were Former American Prisoners of War.
-Upon the death of a Veteran who was issued special license plates, his or her surviving Spouse may retain the special license plates.
-Upon the death of the Spouse, the retained special license plates shall be returned to the department either (1) within 60 days following that death or (2) upon the expiration of the vehicle registration, whichever occurs first.
+Upon the death of a Veteran who was issued special license plates, his or her surviving Spouse may retain the special license plates and will be eligible for the fee exemption until the death of that spouseIf there is no surviving spouse, the plate must be returned to the department either (1) within 60 days following that death or (2) upon the expiration of the vehicle registration, whichever occurs first.

 Pearl Harbor Survivor: Any Veteran who was a member of the Armed Forces during Pearl Harbor is eligible for one set of free commemorative special Pearl Harbor Survivor plates.